apache/cordova-plugin-inappbrowser/README.md

 - __options__: Options for the `InAppBrowser`.
 Optional, defaulting to: `location=yes`. _(String)_

     The `options` string must not contain any blank space, and each feature's name/value pairs must be separated by a comma.
 Feature names are case insensitive.

-All platforms support the value below:
+    All platforms support:

     - __location__: Set to `yes` or `no` to turn the `InAppBrowser`'s location bar on or off.

-    Android only:
+    Android supports these additional options:

     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
 The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.
     - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened
     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened
-    - __zoom__: set to `yes` to show Android browser's zoom controls, set to `no` to hide them.
-Default value is `yes`.
     - __hardwareback__: set to `yes` to use the hardware back button to navigate backwards through the `InAppBrowser`'s history.
 If there is no previous page, the `InAppBrowser` will close.
 The default value is `yes`, so you must set it to `no` if you want the back button to simply close the InAppBrowser.
+    - __zoom__: set to `yes` to show Android browser's zoom controls, set to `no` to hide them.
+Default value is `yes`.
     - __mediaPlaybackRequiresUserAction__: Set to `yes` to prevent HTML5 audio or video from autoplaying (defaults to `no`).
     - __shouldPauseOnSuspend__: Set to `yes` to make InAppBrowser WebView to pause/resume with the app to stop background audio (this may be required to avoid Google Play issues like described in [CB-11013](https://issues.apache.org/jira/browse/CB-11013)).
     - __useWideViewPort__: Sets whether the WebView should enable support for the "viewport" HTML meta tag or should use a wide viewport.
 When the value of the setting is `no`, the layout width is always set to the width of the WebView control in device-independent (CSS) pixels.
 When the value is `yes` and the page contains the viewport meta tag, the value of the width specified in the tag is used.
 If the page does not contain the tag or does not provide a width, then a wide viewport will be used. (defaults to `yes`).

-    iOS only:

-    - __closebuttoncaption__: set to a string to use as the __Done__ button's caption.
-Note that you need to localize this value yourself.
-    - __disallowoverscroll__: Set to `yes` or `no` (default is `no`).
-Turns on/off the UIWebViewBounce property.
+    iOS supports these additional options:

     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
 The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.
     - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened
     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened
+    - __closebuttoncaption__: set to a string to use as the __Done__ button's caption.
+Note that you need to localize this value yourself.
+    - __disallowoverscroll__: Set to `yes` or `no` (default is `no`).
+Turns on/off the UIWebViewBounce property.
     - __toolbar__:  set to `yes` or `no` to turn the toolbar on or off for the InAppBrowser (defaults to `yes`)
     - __enableViewportScale__:  Set to `yes` or `no` to prevent viewport scaling through a meta tag (defaults to `no`).
     - __mediaPlaybackRequiresUserAction__: Set to `yes` to prevent HTML5 audio or video from autoplaying (defaults to `no`).